• Art magazine

 Artistic hobbies: How to strengthen our body and mind

-• Relaxation plays an elementary role for creativity
+• Relaxation plays a fundamental role in creativity

 Why relaxation is the basic requirement for creativity